Responding to climate change

 • net zero emissions by 2035 for the Manningham community

-The climate emergency resolution and the net zero targets empower us to increase and speed up climate action.
-Community feedback tells us that there is a shared commitment with Council to take this increased action on climate change.
+The climate emergency resolution and the net zero targets empower us to enhance climate action.
+Community feedback acknowledged a shared commitment with Council to increase action on climate change.

 Draft Climate Emergency Action Plan developed

-A Climate Emergency Action Plan has been developed, outlining actions to address climate change.
+A Climate Emergency Action Plan was developed, outlining actions to address climate change.

 100 per cent renewable energy at Council buildings and sports facilities